ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. We are committed to sourcing everything [as] organic as possible.
 For one, it’s much better for the planet.
 It’s much better for harvesters.
 It’s much better for the animals.
 Plus, you go out and get a coffee or latte and there’s a big mark-up there.
 It’s very cheap to brew a cup of coffee, so why not make sure it’s the best?
 You go to a restaurant and usually it’s a terrible ingredient and they make 20 bucks for a plate—something you can make at home with better ingredients.
 I kind of felt the logic behind marking up something that.

 Q. What’s the best part about working at Karma Cream?
 A. I love when people are just so happy with what they get here.
-We have a lot of people who are vegan or lack-toast intolerant, and the fact that they can eat things that they could never eat.
+We have a lot of people who are vegan or lactose intolerant, and the fact that they can eat things that they could never eat.
 To make people genuinely happy—I mean, that’s something that you expect from a kid, but grown people that are just so happy, that’s such an awesome thing to be a part of.

 Q. What’s the worst part about working at Karma Cream?
 A. Just the responsibilities of being an owner; to try and juggle the responsibilities of working here all the time to taking care of all the back-end things as well.
 Wearing a lot of different hats.
 It’s a challenge for sure, but it’s working out.